Posted: Fri 29th Jan 2021

-The bank shouldn't necessarily be seen as your go-to source of finance.
+You shouldn't necessarily see your bank as your go-to source of finance.
 Yes, you may have a relationship with them already.
-And yes, its offerings - either an overdraft or loan - are simple, competitive and, in the case of loans at least, flexible (at least until you want to pay it back early, in which case you may be charged).
+And yes, its overdrafts and loans are simple, competitive and, in the case of loans at least, flexible (at least until you want to pay it back early, in which case you may be charged).

-Start Up Loans, by contrast, take the form of unsecured personal loans - 'unsecured' essentially meaning that you agree to make regular payments until the loan is paid back in full (if you're not able to make these payments, you may incur additional charges).
-They also have fixed interest rates of 6% and come with additional benefits like access to a mentor.
+Start Up Loans, by contrast, take the form of unsecured personal loans.
+'Unsecured' essentially means that you agree to make regular payments until you've repaid the loan in full.
+(If you're not able to make these payments, you may incur additional charges.)
+They also have fixed interest rates of 6% and come with additional benefits, like access to free mentoring.

-The takeaway here - if you're borrowing - is to shop around.
-A particularly efficient way to do this is by taking Funding Xchange's digital lending tool, which presents small business owners with appropriate funding solutions tailored to their circumstances.
+If you're borrowing, the takeaway here is to shop around.
+To do this, you can use Enterprise Nation's Finance Hub, which presents small business owners with appropriate funding solutions tailored to their circumstances.

-If you're beyond the start-up stage, you're likely to be eligible for more options, which is why it's even more important to discover one that matches both your situation and onward projections - whether that's a secured or unsecured business loan, fast business cash, or merchant funding, to name but three.
+If you're beyond the start-up stage, you're likely to be eligible for more options, which is why it's even more important to find one that matches both your situation and onward projections.
+That might be:

-If you proceed with a loan, determine how the amount you ask for will translate to monthly repayments, and how you'll be able to afford these alongside your other expenses
+If you proceed with a loan, know what your monthly repayments will be, and how you'll be able to afford these alongside your other expenses.

 If your business is new, lenders will look at your credit rating.
-You may be able to improve yours - giving you a better chance of securing the amount you need - by building your credit history and making any payments you're already committed to on time
+You may be able to improve yours by building your credit history and making any payments you're already committed to on time.
+This should give you a better chance of securing the amount you need.

 If your business has been trading for 12 months, create a three-year cash-flow forecast.
 This will convince lenders that you'll be able to repay the amount you're asking for.